 Dutch institutions 'often ignore green issues'

-NETHERLANDS - The voting behaviour on environmental and social issues of large institutional investors is often different from their actual opinion, the Dutch Association of Investors for Sustainable Development, or VBDO, says.
+The voting behaviour on environmental and social issues of large institutional investors is often different from their actual opinion, the Dutch Association of Investors for Sustainable Development(VBDO), says.

 “When they vote against proposals, while they are actually in favour, they fail to explain their decision,” the body added.
 It monitored the voting behaviour of seven Dutch investors on proposals tabled during shareholders’ meetings of US companies last year.

 VBDO concludes that, according to the current practice, the companies disagree with 88% of the proposals on corporate social responsibility.
 “In some cases voting has even been against international accepted standards, such as the ILO Labour Standards.”